jeffsp/SPOC/README.md

   point records themselves
-* Most functions provide the strong exception safety guarantee by using call-by-const-reference or call-by-value and returning either indexes into the input data or copies of the input data
+* Most functions provide the strong exception safety guarantee by using call-by-const-reference or call-by-value and returning either indexes into the input data or copies of the input data.
 * Linear complexity algorithms
   * Exception: Quantiles in `spoc_info` require point record sorting
   * Exception: Nearest neighbor algorithms are linear in the number of neighbors, not